vmware-archive/nsxraml/md-version/nsxvapi.md

 then the appliance(s) are deployed and configuration is applied to them.

-It is not possible to set the <ecmp>true</ecmp> property upon creation of a distributed logicalrouter Edge and a subsequent API call is required to enable ECMP.
+It is not possible to set the <ecmp>true</ecmp> property upon creation of a distributed logical router Edge and a subsequent API call is required to enable ECMP.

 DHCP relay settings are not able to be used when creating a distributed